harshini427/harshini427/README.md

 - 👋 Hi, I’m @harshini427
-- 👀 I’m interested in javascript
+- 👀 I’m interested in java
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on software project
+- 💞️ I’m looking to collaborate on software project (capstone)
 - 📫 How to reach me ...

 <!---